 Note: I seasoned this Grilled Peach Burrata Salad with O Blood Orange Olive Oil, sent to me by O Olive Oil & Vinegar as a gift.
 As a member of the Amazon Affiliate Program as well as other affiliate programs, I receive compensation for products sold through the affiliate links in this post at no cost to the buyer.

-Since I shared my melon and prosciutto salad, I was craving for this equally delicious and summery grilled peach arugula salad with burrata and prosciutto di Parma.
+Since I shared my melon and prosciutto salad, I was craving this equally delicious and summery grilled peach and arugula salad with burrata and my favorite prosciutto dolce: prosciutto di Parma.

 There is nothing like the freshness of a creamy burrata.
 I’m a cheese person.
 I adore fresh white cheeses like the superb Venezuelan white cheeses: queso Guayanés and queso de mano.
-And of course, mozzarella and burrata.
+And of course, I love mozzarella and burrata.

 Burrata is a cheese typical of Andria, a city in the Apulia region, in southern Italy.
 It’s made with mozzarella scraps and cream.
 They are similar in flavor.
 The outer “shell” of the burrata is like mozzarella.
 But when you cut it, the inside is super soft, runny, and extra creamy.
 Since 2016, “Burrata di Andria” holds the Indicazione Geografica Protetta seal, conferred by the European Union.

 Like mozzarella, burrata paired with prosciutto di Parma (one of the reasons I cannot be vegetarian) is a match made in heaven.
 It also goes with good arugula and basil.
 And of course, burrata and peaches are a must.

 If you add peaches when they are at the peak of their season, then it’s glory.
 Peaches in August are juicy and sweet like candy.
 If you happen to grill peach slices for a minute, an almost buttery flavor will develop.

 A luscious olive oil

 I must confess I panicked when I opened my bottles, thinking the content was probably too old to be consumed.
 But guess what?
 Everything was perfect and this summer these are the oils and type of vinegars I’m using to dress my salads.